Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The -spectrum and the non-cyclicity of its Picard group

-\begin{rem} \fullref{prop:orientableus} and \fullref{prop:image} together immediately imply that for any virtual representation $V \in RO(C_4)$, \ homotopy fixed point spectral sequence computing $\spi_{*-V}E \cong \spi_* S^{V}\smsh E$ is a shift of either that computing $\spi_*E$ or that computing $\spi_{*+1-\sigma}E$.
+\begin{rem} \Cref{prop:orientableus} and \Cref{prop:image} together immediately imply that for any virtual representation $V \in RO(C_4)$, the homotopy fixed point spectral sequence computing $\spi_{*-V}E \cong \spi_* S^{V}\smsh E$ is a shift of either that computing $\spi_*E$ or that computing $\spi_{*+1-\sigma}E$.
 We explain this in two examples.
 Since

 there is an isomorphism of Mackey functor homotopy fixed point spectral sequences

 Similarly, since

 there is an isomorphism of spectral sequences